bitfocus/companion-module-generic-emberplus/companion/HELP.md

 ## Paths

 Central to the concept of ember+ is the address or path of the data element you wish to monitor or change.
 There are several ways to represent these in the module.
 Principally as decimals and strings.
-Regardless of the preferred method, one should be consistent, undesired behaviour can occur if the same path is specified in both methods across different actions and variables.
+Regardless of the preferred method, one should be consistent - undesired behaviour can occur if the same path is specified in both methods across different actions and feedbacks.

 - #### Decimal: 1.2.3.4